eghignone/unitree_ros2_sim/README.md

 - `go1_sim`:
     - `go1_description`: Contains required xacro and config files to load the robot in simulation.
 Modified from [here](https://github.com/unitreerobotics/unitree_ros/tree/master/robots/go1_description).
     - `go1_gazebo`: Contains the gazebo world and required launch files to initialize the simulation.
-    - `go1_navigation`: Contains the scripts, launch and configuration files for using the navigation stack with the robot.
+    - `go1_navigation`: Contains scripts, launch and configuration files for interfacing with a navigation stack.

 - `ros2_unitree_legged_controller`: Contains the implementation of unitree's control plugin in ROS 2.
 This has been ported from the ROS 1 plugin available [here](https://github.com/unitreerobotics/unitree_ros/tree/master/unitree_legged_control).